PrestaShop/prestashop.github.io/news/_posts/2017-04-05-video-contributing-to-the-prestashop-project.md

 Not everyone knows that you can contribute in many ways to the PrestaShop project, or even what Open Source means.

-So a couple of weeks, we made this video, hoping that you could learn more about PrestaShop and its many parts.
+So a couple of weeks ago, we made this video, hoping that you could learn more about PrestaShop and its many parts.

 <iframe width="796" height="448" src="https://www.youtube.com/watch?v=aD2IQIqr6CU" frameborder="0" allowfullscreen></iframe>